7 Back-fire Risks

 Tooltip Text

 From ‘LLM Theory of Mind and Alignment: Opportunities and Risks’: “If LLMs were to become more accurate at ToM or to achieve ToM at higher orders of intentionality than the users deploying them, or the other humans encountering them, there may be further risks”.
-Explain these further risks in your own words.
+Explain these risks in your own words.

 Tooltip Text